This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-Got a big, bright bunch of asparagus and ready to cook with it?
+Do you have a big, bright bunch of asparagus you’re ready to cook with?
 Grab your knife and let’s talk about prepping this delicious vegetable.
-Here’s how to cut asparagus—or how to trim it—so that you can use it in recipes of all kinds.
+Here’s how to cut or trim asparagus so that you can use it in recipes of all kinds.

-The thick bottom part of the spear is white or light purple in color: it’s very tough and not meant to be eaten!
-Contrary to what you might think, the easiest way to remove it isn’t just to snap it off.
-The best way is with a knife!
-Here’s a fast and easy way for how to cut asparagus.
+The thick bottom part of the spear is white or light purple — it’s very tough and not meant to be eaten!
+You might be tempted to just snap it off, but the best way to remove it is with a knife!
+Here’s a fast and easy way to cut asparagus.

 How to cut asparagus: step by step